-Are you claiming your Marriage Allowance?
+Are you claiming your Marriage Allowance from HMRC?
 This little tax perk was introduced on 6 April 2015 and it is estimated that 3.7m couples aren’t taking advantage of it.

 So let’s assume that Jack and Jill were married for several years now.
 Jill decided to become a sole trader but is in the early stages so only earned £9,900 in the tax year.
 Jack, however, has been in steady employment and earns £40,000 so pays basic rate tax at 20%.